Table of Contents

 These surveys are generally for customers who have interacted with your brand before and subscribed to your email marketing.
 Like with visitor surveys, you’ll need to clearly define your survey objectives and what information should be collected.

-3. Conduct 1-on-1 Interview
+3. Conduct 1-on-1 Interviews

 You will need to reach out to these customers individually and explain the purpose of the interview, highlighting how their feedback will contribute to improving products and services.
 Ensure to create a comfortable, non-threatening environment during the interview and allow customers to express their opinions openly.